keraf/NoCoin/README.md

 ## Supporting the project
 [![Tips](https://i.imgur.com/W5nargR.png)](https://digitaltipjar.com/keraf) [![PayPal](https://i.imgur.com/PsO0orP.png)](https://paypal.me/keraf)

-Click the button above to tip me!
+Click one of the buttons above to use either Digital Tip Jar or PayPal to tip me!
 Most open source projects have costs and I do currently cover them myself.
 Those include developer fees, domains, servers and software licenses.
 Donating would allow me to cover those costs and support further development.
 It is also a great way to show your appreciation for the project.

 ## In the press
 No Coin was mentionned a couple of times in the press, read more about it here: